talasunna/chromasurr/README.rst

 - **Option 1: Run Sensitivity Analysis First, Then Train Surrogate**

-  Run sensitivity analysis on the CADET model (or surrogate) using ``run_sensitivity_analysis``, then use results to focus surrogate training on the most important parameters.
+  Use ``run_sensitivity_analysis`` on the CADET model to rank parameters, then train a surrogate focusing on the important ones (based on     the number of parameters you'd like to retain, or on a threshold you can decide).

 - **Option 2: Train Surrogate First, Then Run Sensitivity Analysis**

-  Train a surrogate using the ``Surrogate`` class, then perform analysis using the built-in ``analyze_sensitivity()`` method.
+  Fit a surrogate with ``Surrogate``, then analyze it with ``analyze_sensitivity()``.

-Both workflows allow flexibility in uncertainty quantification and model validation for chromatography.
+Both paths support uncertainty quantification and parameter calibration workflows.

 ---